Cat in Heat - Dealing with a cat in heat

 3. The cat pill (hormone therapy, with risks).

-There are contraceptives for cats, such as the female cat pill.
-These suppress heat, but carry serious long-term health risks: including an increased risk of diabetes and mammary gland tumors.
-Use only as a temporary emergency solution, and only under the supervision of a veterinarian.
+There are contraceptives available for cats, such as the "cat pill."
+These suppress estrus but carry serious long-term health risks, including an increased risk of diabetes and mammary tumors.
+Use them only as a temporary emergency solution, and exclusively under the supervision of a veterinarian.

 4. Soothing supplements or pheromones